Chrisvimu/PlatziBootstrapBasic/README.md

 # PlatziBootstrapBasic

 The project goal of the project is to do a landing page for a Platzi event, it was mainly done with bootstrap and some JS.
+There are some folders for other tests I did during the development to get used to Bootstrap.

 # See the project yourself